Office of Black Student Initiatives

 One of our top priorities is for our students to feel a sense of home and family within the AU community.
 We accomplish this by acknowledging the cultural ties and family values that help students thrive during their college career.

 We strive to ensure that students encounter opportunities that meet their needs for leadership engagement, service to the community, and career development.
-We support your college journey by offering:
+We do this by focusing on four pillars:

-- Educational, social, and leadership programs that promote self-awareness and validation of the Black experience
+- Social Enrichment: Participate in educational, social, and leadership programs that promote self-awareness and validation of the Black experience.

 The Office of Black Student Initiatives can also guide students through a host of other campus services, including: